Dreams Los Cabos Resort & Spa - Mexico

 Can we supply our own music on CD?

-- Yes, however, there will be an additional rental equipment fee for this.
+- Yes, however there will be an additional charge to rent the equipment.

 Can you email me suggested menus for the reception?

 - We have several wedding menus.
 You may request these from the wedding coordinator.

 What can you supply in the way of a wedding cake?